Ma9da/Note-app/README.md

 # Note-app
-a simple not app that helps you to track your daily tasks
+A simple note app that helps you to track your daily tasks